Strengthening transit in northeastern Illinois for the next generation

 Community and economic development

-Policies and programs that promote equitable development near transit can help close socioeconomic gaps and enhance community development and recovery (e.g., incentivizing transit-supportive land use within the context of existing transit centers).
+Policies and programs that promote development near transit can help close socioeconomic gaps and enhance community development and recovery (e.g., incentivizing transit-supportive land use within the context of existing transit centers).

 Recommendations